Table of Contents

 Quality Assurance Engineers

-When you were younger did you dream of getting a job as a game tester?
-Awe, the life to be paid to play games.
+When you were younger, did you dream of getting a job as a game tester?
+Aw, the life to be paid to play games.

 The stereotype of the 20-something making money playing games is far from reality.
 Typically, if there is a beta test call for a game, the game has been tested long before it ever gets to that stage.

-Quality Assurance Engineers or QA Engineers are more than just game players, they not only play the games they try and break them, documenting every detail as to what the player actions are, what the game is doing, any bugs they might encounter, and possible causes for the issue.
+Quality Assurance Engineers or QA Engineers are more than just game players; they not only play the games, but they also try to break them, documenting every detail as to what the player actions are, what the game is doing, any bugs they might encounter, and possible causes for the issue.
 QA engineers need to have a basic understanding of the game mechanics to diagnose any problems.

 Some companies solely focus on QA for game production and work with game studios for testing throughout the game production.